cablelabs/rui-browser-gtk/README.md

 ## Using WebKitGTK+ From Git

+The instructions above use your Linux distro's package manager to find WebKitGTK+.
+If you want to use a version from git (for subtitle and caption support, for example), then follow these instructions.

 I haven't found a way to do this without installing WebKit.
 Do a **release** build of WebKit, then go into the build directory and run either `make install`, `ninja install` or `ninja-build install` (depending on if ninja is installed).
 For some reason this won't work with debug builds.

     cd ~/workspace/webkit